Could your content-marketing strategy use a shot in the arm?

 Result of calculation = (Audience known variable) +, -,/, or x (Author known variable)

 If you’re struggling to find the right topic for your interactive content, you can easily find what’s been trending and mostly shared using BuzzSumo.
-Learn how BuzzSumo’s Content Research feature can help you instantly find the right content for you.
+Learn how trend spotting with BuzzSumo’s Content Research feature can help you instantly find the right content for you.

 Enter any topic, term or url to search to see BuzzSumo in action.
 It’s free!